Universal Inverse Distillation for Matching Models with Real-Data Supervision (No GANs): RealUID Algorithm for flow matching models

-\section{RealUID Algorithm for Flow Matching models}
+\section{RealUID Algorithm for flow matching models}

-We provide a practical implementation of our RealUID approach for FM in Algorithm \ref{alg:M-UID FM}.
+We provide a practical implementation of our RealUID approach for flow matching models in Algorithm \ref{alg:M-UID FM}.
 In the loss functions, we retain only the terms dependent on the target parameters.
 For the fake model, we reformulate the maximization objective as a minimization.
 We use alternating optimization, updating the fake model $K$ times per one student update for stability.